NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 This test pack utilises the power of Docker to quickly and easily spin up a dev environment for you to work in the Dockerfile is located in `{project_root}/.devcontainer/Dockerfile`

+You may need to run `poetry shell` to activate the poetry shell, followed by `make install-playwright` to install the playwright tools.
+To check if these are installed properly, run `playwright codegen` and check that you see a browser window pop up.

 ### Setup without docker development environment
 If you'd like to use your own machine without containerisation.
 You will need the following;
 * Ubuntu (WSL)